fpehar/manupsy/manuscript.md

 Magon, N., & Kalra, S. (2011).
 The orgasmic history of oxytocin: Love, just, and labor. *Indian Journal of Endocrinology and Metabolism, 15*(3), 156-161.

-Ortigue, S., Bianchi-Demicheli, F., Patel, N., Frum, C., & Lewis, J. W. (2010). **Neuroimaging of love: fMRI meta-analysis evidence toward new perspectives in sexual medicine**. *The Journal of Sexual Medicine, 7*(11), 3541-3552.
+Ortigue, S., Bianchi-Demicheli, F., Patel, N., Frum, C., & Lewis, J. W. (2010).
+Neuroimaging of love: fMRI meta-analysis evidence toward new perspectives in sexual medicine. *The Journal of Sexual Medicine, 7*(11), 3541-3552.

 Paredes, R., & Baum, M. (1997).
 Role of the medial preoptic area/anterior hypothalamus in the control of masculine sexual behavior. *Annual Review of Sex Research, 8*, 68-101.